raspberrypilearning/morse-code-virtual-radio/worksheet.md

 nano morse-code.py
 ```

-Scroll to the bottom and add the lines shown above that are missing from your code.
-If necessary, modify it for a pull down configuration.
+Scroll to the bottom and add the lines shown above that are missing from your original code.
+If necessary, modify the code for a pull down configuration.
 When you're done press `Ctrl + O` then `Enter` to save followed by `Ctrl + X` to quit.
 You can now test your code.
 Remember to use the `sudo` command.

 ```bash
 sudo ./morse-code.py